shafiahmed/aenism/source/posts/2014-01-26-child-mind.html.markdown

 format: invert
 ---

+Con­sider this riddle I found spread­ing on Face­book some while ago.

-This problem can be solved by children in five to ten minutes, programmers in an hour and by people with higher education&hellip; well, see for yourself.
+>_This problem can be solved by children in five to ten minutes, programmers in an hour and people with higher education…_

 <table class="table table-bordered text-center">
   <tr>